khoido2003/nvim/readme.md

 This is important to enable copy and paste inside Neovim since it does not support it
 Dowload: https://github.com/equalsraf/win32yank/releases

-### LSP for C# and .NET:

-Since the omnisharp support is so horrible so I will use another approach which is using the C# dev kit Roslyn from Vs code as the LSP server so I will use "seblj/roslyn.nvim", this will execute the extension from vs code to do the LSP

-Find the Roslyn, something similar to this: C:/Users/Lenovo/.vscode/extensions/ms-dotnettools.csharp-2.55.29-win32-x64/.roslyn/Microsoft.CodeAnalysis.LanguageServer.dll

 ## Requirements